jeffThompson/PhysicalComputing/Week02_LEDs/Code/03-RGB_LED.md

 ***

 ### SETTING THE COLOR
 Let's make some light!
 The LED's color is listed as red, green, and blue (RGB) values, the color format used most commonly in computer graphics.
-Values range from `0` (none of that color) to `255` (100% of that color).
+Values range from `0` (none of that color) to `255` (100% of that color); when combined, you can theoretically make any color.

 For example, this changes the LED to a bright red: